 Requirements & Application Process

-Trine University students enrolled prior to fall 2009: All students are obligated to live on campus until he/she has completed 48 hours and has lived on campus for four semesters.
-Students who are married, responsible for a dependent child, living at home with a parent or legal guardian (within 40 miles of Angola), or are 21 years of age on or before the first day of fall classes may be waived from the housing requirements.
+Trine University students are required to live on campus.
+Students who are married, responsible for a dependent child, living at home with a parent or legal guardian (within 40 miles of Angola), or are 21 years of age on or before the first day of fall classes may be waived from this requirement.

-2. Complete your Housing Information Form and Residential Room & Board Contract.
+- Complete your Housing Information Form and Residential Room & Board Contract

+The $300 Enrollment and Housing Deposit is not refundable after May 1st.
 The Housing Information Form, Residential Room and Board Contract and the Enrollment Deposit must be complete before a housing assignment will be made.
-Assignments are made based on the Enrollment Deposit date and will be announced at Summer Orientation in late June 2010.